-In summary, simulating the QBO in models requires high horizontal resolution for realistic tropical convection and a broad spectrum of tropical waves, and also requires high vertical resolution and minimal numerical diffusion to simulate stratospheric waves and wave-mean flow interactions.
-In lieu of these high resolutions, significant development in gravity wave parameterization, informed by high-resolution observations, will be needed.
-While a wide variety of gravity wave parameterizations and tunings can all simulate a similar realistic QBO under current conditions, the details of the parameterized gravity waves can lead to very different predictions of the response of the QBO to climate change [101, 170], as discussed in the next section.
+In summary, simulating the QBO requires high horizontal resolution for realistic tropical convection and a broad spectrum of tropical waves, and also requires high vertical resolution and minimal numerical diffusion to simulate stratospheric waves and wave-mean flow interactions.
+In lieu of these high resolutions, substantial development in gravity wave parametrization, informed by high-resolution observations, will be needed.
+Although a wide variety of gravity wave parametrizations and tunings can all simulate a similar realistic QBO under current conditions, the details of the parametrized gravity waves can lead to very different predictions of the response of the QBO to climate change [101, 170], as discussed in the next section.